Joint Health and Safety Committee - Creation

 Back to topMembers should be adequately trained in health and safety in order for them to contribute fully to all committee activities.
 In some jurisdictions, safety training or certification is required by law for employer and worker members.
 Items in such training should include:

-- Committee responsibilities/authority.
+- Committee responsibilities and authority

-- Occupational health and safety law.
+- Occupational health and safety law

-- Principles of incident causation and/or hazard control.
+- Principles of incident causation

-- Hazard recognition.
+- Hazard recognition

-- Job safety analysis.
+- Job safety analysis

-- Methods of raising safety awareness.
+- Methods of raising safety awareness

-- Inspections.
+- Inspections

-- Incident or injury investigation.
+- Incident or injury investigation

-- Effective oral communication.
+- Effective oral communication

-Table 2 Health and Safety Committee: Training Requirements |
+Table 2 Health and Safety Committee: Training Requirements | ||

 ---|---|---|